ecmwf/metview-python/README.rst

 Requirements
 ------------

-- A working Metview 5 installation, either from binaries or built from source.
+- A working Metview 5 installation (at least version 5.0.3), either from binaries or built from source.
   - See https://software.ecmwf.int/metview/Releases
-- A Python 3 interpreter
+- A Python 3 interpreter (ideally version >= 3.5)

 The following section describes building Metview from the source bundle.
 This is not necessary if you already have a Metview 5 installation.